Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_04_reading.rst

 About conversions
 -----------------

 We have seen that when a string contains an integer or a real number, that string can be converted to an integer or real type using the *int()* or *float()* functions.
-On the other side, integers and real numbers can always be converted to string.
+On the other side, integers and real numbers can always be converted to a string.
 The *str()* function is used to convert to a string.

 .. activecode:: console__text_convert_to_str